In the Schools — Seed to Tray

 Local Harvests

 In addition to the four core vegetables we always purchase from local farms when in season – kale, lettuce, peppers, and cucumbers, we frequently offer additional seasonal products on the lunch line for weeks at a time.
-During SY2021-22 students were offered sweet potatoes, white potatoes, tomatoes, yellow squash, zucchini, carrots, napa cabbage, okra, broccoli, bok choy and satsuma tangerines, all grown within 100 miles, most within our county.
+Throughout the school year students are offered sweet potatoes, white potatoes, tomatoes, bell pepper, greens, yellow squash, zucchini, carrots, napa cabbage, okra, broccoli, bok choy and satsuma tangerines, all grown locally!

 Fresh Fruit and Vegetables